-Warsaw, Poland – Poland’s government has approved on Tuesday a new legislation that will require Uber and other ride-sharing companies to use only licensed taxi drivers as of 2020.
+Warsaw, Poland – Poland’s government has approved on Tuesday a new legislation that will tighten regulations and require Uber and other ride-sharing companies to use only licensed taxi drivers as of 2020.
 If passed by parliament, the new law will come into effect at the start of next year.

 In recent years, Polish taxi drivers have staged protests, snarling up Warsaw traffic and causing massive disruption in the Polish capital, against ride-sharing companies, such as Uber, mytaxi and itaxi, which have become hugely popular in Polish cities.
 Licensed taxi drivers have complained that ride-sharing drivers offering their services through such apps are driving down taxi fares and causing unfair competition.